Terms & Conditions

 (3) breach of the terms implied by section 2 of the Supply of Goods and Services Act 1982 (title and quiet possession).

-(2) the Supplier's total liability to the Customer in respect of all other losses arising under or in connection with the Contract, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, shall in no circumstances exceed 5% of the Charges.
+(2) the Supplier's total liability to the Customer in respect of all other losses arising under or in connection with the Contract, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, shall in no circumstances exceed 5% of such of the Charges that relate to the particular element of the Specification or Deliverables that is the subject of the dispute.

 7.4 This clause 7 shall survive termination of the Contract.